gigabyteservice/docker-cheat-sheet/README.md

 * [STOPSIGNAL](https://docs.docker.com/engine/reference/builder/#stopsignal) sets the system call signal that will be sent to the container to exit.
 * [LABEL](https://docs.docker.com/config/labels-custom-metadata/) apply key/value metadata to your images, containers, or daemons.
 * [SHELL](https://docs.docker.com/engine/reference/builder/#shell) override default shell is used by docker to run commands.
 * [HEALTHCHECK](https://docs.docker.com/engine/reference/builder/#healthcheck) tells docker how to test a container to check that it is still working.
+* [Volume attech](https://jpetazzo.github.io/2015/01/13/docker-mount-dynamic-volumes/) how to Attach a volume to a container while it is running.

 ### Tutorial